PRASS95/TweenMaxHaxeJS/README.md

 * **Demo / Implementation sample**: [HardcoreSampler.com](http://hardcoresampler.com)

 ## Download & Set Up
+TweenMax Haxe JS is available on **haxelib**
+`haxelib install TweenMaxHaxeJS`

-You just have to [download](https://github.com/PRASS95/TweenMaxHaxeJS/archive/master.zip) and then place the folder *tween* into your *Haxe* project source folder.
+You can also [download](https://github.com/PRASS95/TweenMaxHaxeJS/archive/master.zip) and then place the folder *tween* into your *Haxe* project source folder.
 Next, you have to specify which lib and/or plugins you need in your HTML file:
 ```
 <script src="http://cdnjs.cloudflare.com/ajax/libs/gsap/latest/TweenLite.min.js"></script>
 <script src="http://cdnjs.cloudflare.com/ajax/libs/gsap/latest/plugins/CSSPlugin.min.js"></script>